GovTechSG/seed-documentation/overview.md

 # Overview

-**Security Suite for Engineering Endpoint Devices(SEED)** is the Singapore Government's implementation of Identity and Access Management (IAM) and zero trust framework to protect against unauthorised access to the Government's engineering resources, such as Government on Commercial Cloud (GCC) and the Singapore Tech Stack(SGTS).
+**Security Suite for Engineering Endpoint Devices (SEED)** is Singapore Government's implementation for Identity and Access Management (IAM) and zero trust framework to secure access to the Government's engineering resources, such as Government on Commercial Cloud (GCC) and the Singapore Government Tech Stack (SGTS).

-Zero Trust replaces traditional Virtual Private Network (VPN) connections and network-based security policies with a standardised central identity provider.
-It offers enforcement of access policies allowing only authorised users to use devices compliant with device postures.
+The zero trust framework replaces the traditional Virtual Private Network (VPN) technologies and centralises network-based security policies with a standardised central identity provider.
+It enforces access policies to only allow users to use devices with compliant with our security controls.

 ## Why do we need SEED?

 ![why-do-we-need-seed](images/why-do-we-need-seed.png)

-- Detects and provides remediation steps for known malware.
+- Blocks access to the resources of GCC and the SGTS services if the device is not compliant with our security controls.
 - Detects if the endpoint meets the required security hardening baseline according to the corresponding Center of Internet Security (CIS) benchmark for the installed endpoint operating system.
 - Detects if the endpoint’s operating system version and security patches are up-to-date.
-- Prevents accessing the resources of GCC and the SGTS services if the above requirements are not satisfied.
+- Detects and provides remediation steps for known malware so that the user can self help.

 ## How does SEED work?